Virtualization Getting Started Guide

 - Extended life for installed software

-- Older versions of software may not be able to run directly on more recent physical machines.
+- Older versions of software may not be able to run directly on more recent bare-metal machines.
 By running older software virtually on a larger, faster system, the life of the software may be extended while taking advantage of better performance from a newer system.

 - Predictable costs